Stimul8d/Dave-Huntley/src/content/blog/from-values-to-velocity.md

 ---
   title: "From Values to Velocity"
-publishDate: "2023-12-18"
-category: "Leadership & Transformation"
+  category: "Making Agile Work"
+  order: 2
   tags: ["agile", "software development", "process", "transformation"]
   summary: "We took a revolution in software development and turned it into another system of control.
 Here's how agile lost its soul, and what we can do about it."
-readingTime: 5
   draft: false
 ---

 Every job listing wants "experience in an Agile setting".
 But what the fuck does that even mean anymore?